lukaskuko9/EasyConcurrency/Nuget/EasyConcurrency.EntityFramework/README.md

         * [Unlocking entity](#unlocking-entity)

 # EasyConcurrency
-EasyConcurrency nugets aim to make concurrency easier for your .NET Core Applications.
+EasyConcurrency nuget packages aim to make concurrency easier for your .NET Core Applications.
 The main motivation for this project was the fact that Entity Framework does not have a built-in solution for pessimistic concurrency control.

 Be it optimistic or pessimistic concurrency control, EasyConcurrency can help you with both of them.

-If you are new to concurrency handling, you can read more about [Optimistic concurrency control](https://github.com/lukaskuko9/EasyConcurrency/blob/readmes/Readme/OptimisticConcurrency.md) or
+If you are new to concurrency handling, you can read more about [Optimistic concurrency control](https://github.com/lukaskuko9/EasyConcurrency/blob/master/Readme/OptimisticConcurrency.md) or
-[Pessimistic concurrency control](https://github.com/lukaskuko9/EasyConcurrency/blob/readmes/Readme/PessimisticConcurrency.md) directly in this repository.
+[Pessimistic concurrency control](https://github.com/lukaskuko9/EasyConcurrency/blob/master/Readme/PessimisticConcurrency.md) directly in this repository.

 For installation options, visit the package on [Nuget.org](https://www.nuget.org/packages/EasyConcurrency.EntityFramework/).